Minorzar/2223_Projet1A_SNES_Controller/README_HARDWARE.md

 We should, set up some register to fuse all bouton imput into an unique bus of 13 bites

+We have make the choice to pique a battery to 4.3V Li ion, because the most part of the PCB will have some composent

 ///// PLUG PART /////